RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse

-In order to solve the RKHS ridge group sparse optimization problem, an adapted block coordinate descent algorithm is proposed.
-This algorithm provides two steps: \begin{itemize} \item[\textbf{Step $1$}] Initialize the input parameters by the solutions of the RKHS group lasso algorithm for each value of the tuning parameter $\mu$, and implement the RKHS ridge group sparse algorithm through active support of the RKHS group lasso solutions until it achieves convergence.
+In order to solve the RKHS ridge group sparse optimization problem, we propose an adapted block coordinate descent algorithm.
+This algorithm is provided in two steps: \begin{itemize} \item[\textbf{Step $1$}] Initialize the input parameters by the solutions of the RKHS group lasso algorithm for each value of the tuning parameter $\mu$, and implement the RKHS ridge group sparse algorithm through the active support of the RKHS group lasso solutions until it achieves convergence.
 This step is provided in order to decrease the execution time.
-In fact, instead of implementing the RKHS ridge group sparse algorithm over the set of all groups $\mathcal{P}$, it is implemented only over the active support obtained by the RKHS group lasso algorithm, $\widehat{S}_{\widehat{f}_{\text{Group Lasso}}}$. \item[\textbf{Step $2$}] Re-initialize the input parameters with the obtained solutions of \hyperref[step1]{Step $1$} and implement the RKHS ridge group sparse algorithm through all groups in $\mathcal{P}$ until it achieves convergence.

-This second step makes it possible to verify that no group is missing in the output of \hyperref[step1]{Step $1$}. \end{itemize} This procedure leads to Algorithm \ref{algo:RGS} (see Section \ref{app:technical} for more details on this procedure).
+In fact, instead of implementing the RKHS ridge group sparse algorithm over the set of all groups $\mathcal{P}$, it is implemented only over the groups in the support of the solution of the RKHS group lasso algorithm, $\widehat{S}_{\widehat{f}_{\text{Group Lasso}}}$. \item[\textbf{Step $2$}] Re-initialize the input parameters with the obtained solutions of \hyperref[step1]{Step $1$} and implement the RKHS ridge group sparse algorithm through all groups in $\mathcal{P}$ until it achieves convergence.
+This second step makes it possible to verify that no group is missing in the output of \hyperref[step1]{Step $1$}. \end{itemize} This procedure leads to Algorithm \ref{algo:RGS} (see \ref{app:technical} for more details on this procedure).

 In the \pkg{RKHSMetaMod} package the Algorithm \ref{algo:RGS} is implemented as \fct{pen$\_$MetMod} function.
 This function is described in Section \ref{subsec:Comp} and illustrated in Example \ref{ex:3}.